Religion in Germany: Demographics

+Majority religious affiliation according to the 2022 census.
+Light colors indicate a simple plurality instead.
+Slanted lines indicate a +75% supermajority.

 As per the most recent census (May 2022) Catholics are predominant in the south and west, while unaffiliated people are concentrated in the east, where they make up the majority of the population, and are also significant in the north and west of the country, were they make up the majority of the population in metropolitan areas.
 With the decline of Christianity in the late 20th and early 21st century, accentuated in the east by the official atheism of the former German Democratic Republic, the northeastern states of Germany are now mostly not religious (70%), with many of the people living there being agnostics and atheists.

 Immigrations in the late 20th and early 21st century have brought new religions into Germany, including Eastern Orthodox Christianity and Islam.
 Eastern Orthodoxy is practised among immigrant Greeks, Serbs, Russians, Romanians and other communities.
 Most Muslims are Sunnis, but there are a small number of Alevis, Shi'a and members of other minority sects.
 Moreover, Germany has Europe's third-largest Jewish population (after France and the United Kingdom).

 Censuses

+Map of religion in Germany according to the 1925 census.

 In modern Germany, several censuses have been carried out.
 From the reformation until the 1960s, the majority of the German population was Protestant (mainly Lutherans belonging to the Protestant Church in Germany) while approximatively one-third of the population was Catholic.
 After the German reunification, the religious landscape was significantly changed, as found by the 2011 Census, the first one since the 1960s.

 The census in 2011 found that Christianity was the religion of 53,257,550 people or 66.8% of the total population, among whom 24,869,380 or 31.2% were Catholics, 24,552,110 or 30.8% were Protestants of the Protestant Church in Germany, 714,360 or 0.9% were members of Protestant free churches, and 1,050,740 or 1.3% were members of Eastern Orthodox and Oriental Orthodox churches.
 A further 2.6% was affiliated to any other Christian denomination.
 Jews were 83,430 people or 0.1%, and 4,137,140 or 5.2% were members of other religions.
 The remaining 22,223,010 people, or 27.9% of the total German population, were not believers in or not members of any religion (including atheists, agnostics and believers in unrecognised religions).